Benefits Plan Provisions and Eligibility

 As defined in Section 3359 of the Rules of the University Board of Trustees, all full-time faculty, contract professionals and staff members are eligible to receive group insurance benefits.

-Employees must notify and provide documentation to the Office of Benefits Administration with 31 days to process a family status change.
+Employees must notify and provide documentation to the Office of Benefits Administration within 31 days to process a family status change.

 When insurance is effective

-A full-time faculty, contract professional or staff member is eligible for insurance effective on the first day of the month following appointment or date of hire.
-For example, for an employee hired on Aug.
-20, his or her insurance benefits would begin on Sept.
-1. If an employee starts on Sept.
-1, insurance benefits will begin Oct.
-1.
+A full-time faculty, contract professional or staff member is eligible for insurance effective the first day of the month following appointment or date of hire.
+For example, if an employee is hired on August 20, their insurance benefits would begin September 1.
+If an employees is hired on September 1, insurance benefits would begin October 1.

 If the employee is absent from work on the day on which insurance would normally begin, insurance becomes effective the day the employee begins work or returns to active work.

 The University of Akron's definition of an eligible dependent can be found below.
 If you are adding a dependent for the first time, proof of dependency is required at the time elections are made.
 Elections will not be processed until all required documentation is received by the Office of Benefits Administration.
 All required documentation must include date and/or year, employee name and dependent name.
 Please send documentation via campus mail to +0602 or email to email@example.com.

 To certify spouse eligibility, provide copies of two forms of documentation listed below: